thirdrockuk/openbook/README.md

 ### Payments

+**Card payments** use Stripe PaymentIntents.
+When a booker selects card at checkout, the confirmation page loads a Stripe Elements form, creates a PaymentIntent server-side, and collects the card.
+On success, the `payment_intent_id` is passed to the confirm endpoint, which automatically creates a `Payment` record with `provider='card'`.
+3D Secure redirects are handled transparently.

-Payments are recorded manually against a confirmed order.
-The balance is calculated live from the sum of all recorded payments.
-Supported methods: `cash`, `bank_transfer`, `cheque`, `other`.
+**Offline payments** (cash, bank transfer, cheque, other) are recorded manually by an admin against a confirmed order.
+The balance outstanding is calculated live from the sum of all recorded payments.

-To integrate a payment gateway, record the result via the existing `Payment` model in `backend/app/models/payment.py`.
+Each event independently controls which payment methods are enabled (`allow_bank_transfer`, `allow_card_payment`).

 ### Venue fee